Amjad-H-Ali/Array-to-Tree-JS/README.md

 # Array-to-Tree-JS

-### Converts a given array into a Tree using reccursion
+### Function that Converts a given array into a Tree using reccursion